 The exhibition is curated by Grace Deveney, former Assistant Curator.
 It is presented in the Bergman Family Gallery on the museum’s second floor.

-Lead support is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam Szokol, Linda and Bill Friend, and Stephanie and John Harris; the Margot and W. George Greig Ascendant Artist Fund; R. H. Defares; Zell Family Foundation; and Cari and Michael Sacks.
+Lead support is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam Szokol, Linda and Bill Friend, and Stephanie and John Harris; the Margot and W. George Greig Ascendant Artist Fund; R. H. Defares; Zell Family Foundation; Cari and Michael Sacks; and Anonymous.

-Major support is provided by Julie and Larry Bernstein, Citigroup Inc., and Charlotte Cramer Wagner and Herbert S. Wagner III of the Wagner Foundation.
+Major support is provided by Julie and Larry Bernstein; Citi Private Bank; Gael Neeson, Edlis Family Foundation; and Charlotte Cramer Wagner and Herbert S. Wagner III of the Wagner Foundation.

-Generous support is provided by Carol Prins and John Hart/The Jessica Fund; Ellen-Blair Chube, Denise and Gary Gardner, Ashlee Jacob, Bernard I. Lumpkin and Carmine D. Boccuzzi, and Gael Neeson, Edlis-Neeson Foundation.
+Generous support is provided by Carol Prins and John Hart/The Jessica Fund; Ellen-Blair Chube, Denise and Gary Gardner, Ashlee Jacob, and Bernard I. Lumpkin and Carmine D. Boccuzzi.